open-esq/regulationcrowdfunding/corporate_form.md

 #### Smart Contract

-Once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.
+Once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account (and for now, we certified that he/she is an accredited investor), the purchaser can purchase stock from our smart contract.
 A purchaser will initiate the exchange of ETH for stock by sending an amount of ETH to the smart contract.
 The smart contract will check to make sure msg.sender's balance of validation tokens is >= 1, then send stock to the purchaser's address (or else return error).
 The stock should be dynamically priced similar to Vitalik Buterin's blog post that was the impetus for Uniswap, with the smart contract getting the sole benefit of increased fees.

 ### Sell